Categories

 The social security number is provided to a citizen from the time of their birth.
 The nine-digit number contains information like financial records, including bank details and a person’s earnings.
 Now imagine someone gets hold of your social security number, they can use the information for all kinds of purposes.

-If they can use your financial information, they can fill in fake account opening forms or even withdraw money from a person’s account using social security number.
+If they can use your financial information, they can fill in fake account opening forms or even withdraw money from a person’s account using a social security number.
 More than that, attackers can use your social security number to gain a tax refund.
 Social security number theft is another common type of identity theft.

 5. Synthetic Identity Theft